ramadis/gramovie/README.md

 # @gramovie

-`@gramovie` is a [Telegram's](https://telegram.org/) bot to look and automatically download movies from different torrent sources.
-As soon as it is uploaded to a source, get the movie info in your phone, and if you want, start the download right away.
-Start talking to it on [Telegram's bot store](https://storebot.me/bot/gramovie).
+`@gramovie` is a [Telegram's](https://telegram.org/) bot to look and automatically download files from different torrent sources.
+As soon as it is uploaded to a source, get the file information in your phone, and if you want, start the download right away.
+Probably it will never be available on Telegram's store.
 So far, its only source is YTS.

 ## Installation
 Just run `npm install` to install every dependency.